Hybrid symmetry class topological insulators: 3D HSCTI: Construction, symmetry and phase diagram

 where now $\Gamma_4=\sigma_1 \tau_0$ and $\Gamma_5=\sigma_2 \tau_0$, that together with $\Gamma_1$, $\Gamma_2$ and $\Gamma_3$ constitute a set of five four-component Hermitian matrices, satisfying the Clifford algebra $\{\Gamma_j, \Gamma_k \}=2 \delta_{jk}$.
 Here $\delta_{jk}$ is the Kronecker delta function.
 Thus, $h^{xy}_{\rm QSHI}$ and $h^{z}_{\rm SSHI}$ anticommute with each other (hybridization).
 The $z$-directional SSHI acts as a mass for the edge modes of the $xy$ planar QSHI and vice versa.
 Then one component of $h^{\rm 3D}_{\rm HSCTI}$ gaps out the topological modes of the other, except where both of them support topological gapless modes, namely along the edges on the top and bottom surfaces.
 See Fig.~\ref{fig:fig2}(aiii).
 But, the bulk is an insulator.
-Therefore, we realize a 3D TI by hybridizing two TIs, living on orthogonal Cartesian hyperplanes and belonging to different AZSCs, that manifests a bulk-boundary correspondence: a HSCTI.
+Therefore, we realize a 3D TI by hybridizing two TIs, living on orthogonal Cartesian hyperplanes and belonging to different AZSCs, that manifests a bulk-boundary correspondence: a HSCTI, which also belongs to one of the ten AZSCs, namely class A in this case.